coq/coq/doc/sphinx/proof-engine/proof-handling.rst

 .. flag:: Nested Proofs Allowed

-   When turned on (it is off by default), this option enables support for nested
+   When turned on (it is off by default), this flag enables support for nested
    proofs: a new assertion command can be inserted before the current proof is finished, in which case Coq will temporarily switch to the proof of this *nested lemma*.
 When the proof of the nested lemma is finished (with :cmd:`Qed`